Economics

 The module focuses on developing your skills in understanding complex economic problems and building, applying and reviewing models which analyse these problems and issues.
 You’ll be made aware of alternative viewpoints that prevail in the economics literature and how different assumptions or applications can affect the conclusions drawn.
 The module will develop your understanding of the intuition behind more mathematical models and the uses of these in more advanced study of micro and macroeconomics.
 This module will prepare students for a wide range of courses, specifically those relating to economics and mathematics.

-Our Inquiry and Research Skills for Mathematics is a core module on this course, and is delivered in two parts to complement your other modules.
+Our Inquiry and Research Skills for Arts and Humanities is a core module on this course, and is delivered in two parts to complement your other modules.
 The first part of this module looks at developing core research and inquiry skills including academic searching, using sources, teamwork, reflection and problem based learning inquiries.
 The second part of the module allows you to put everything you have learnt into practice through a research based project.

 All students will also study an English for Academic Purposes module.
 This module is not about developing your conversational or everyday English skills; instead, it will develop your Academic English skills.
 You will consider how academic essays should be written, including looking at appropriate referencing and paraphrasing, as well as thinking about how presentations should be delivered in an academic context.